First Pitch: Cardinals look for series win in Milwaukee matinee finale

 Injury Updates

-- T.J McFarland has been added to the 10-day IL.
-He tested positive for COVID-19 after experiencing some symptoms.
-Junior Fernandez has been recalled from AAA Memphis to fill his spot on the roster.
-(Updated June 22)
+- T.J McFarland tested positive for COVID-19 after experiencing some symptoms and was placed on the 10-day IL.
+He will not be eligible to return based on testing protocols, and he’ll require several days symptom free and consecutive negative tests at least 24 hours apart.

 - C Yadier Molina (right knee inflammation) has been placed on the 10-day IL due to an aggravated right knee, the placement is retroactive to June 16.
-He has been prescribed at least a week of rest before ramping up activities.
+He has been prescribed several weeks of rest before ramping up activities.
 There is no timetable for his return.
-(Updated June 20)

-- OF Tyler O’Neill has been placed on the 10-day IL after injuring his left hamstring legging out a double Sunday in Boston.
-(Updated June 20)
+- OF Tyler O’Neill has been placed on the 10-day IL with a Grade 1 tear of his left hamstring.

-OF Corey Dickerson (calf muscle) began a rehab assignment with Class AAA Memphis on June 16, but has yet to play since because of soreness in the same muscle.
-The Cardinals expect him to try a return to the Triple-A lineup at DH on Tuesday.
-His one rehab game was highlighted by a monster 2-run in his first at-bat.
-(Updated 20)
+- OF Corey Dickerson (calf muscle) began a rehab assignment with Class AAA Memphis on June 16 and returned to the field after taking three days to recover from the first game.
+He continues to feel soreness in the muscle but does not show any signs of weakness or prolonged issues.
+He must play the field comfortably before returning the majors.

-LHP Steven Matz (shoulder) threw off a mound Tuesday in St. Louis.
-He will continue to work off a mound in bullpen sessions before being revaluated this weekend.
-(Updated June 22)
+- LHP Steven Matz (shoulder) will throw a third bullpen session at some point this weekend before the Cardinals determine where, in the coming week, he’ll begin a rehab assignment.

 Who's next